Perspective | How the Holocaust moved from concentration camps to Jewish victims’ homes

 The shootings typically were carried out on the outskirts of towns or in local cemeteries, and the victims were forced to strip naked en masse on the edge of newly dug mass graves in a final humiliation.
 The nudity amplified the atmosphere of terror — and left victims' clothing still usable by others after they were shot.

 The people who went on living in these places had every reason to let the memories disappear along with the victims, for they raise profoundly uncomfortable truths about guilt.
 Who among us would want to confront a legacy of parents and grandparents who murdered their neighbors?
-Who would want to acknowledge that a family or home or store was stolen from people who were killed?
+Who would want to acknowledge that a family home or store was stolen from people who were killed?
 On the larger stage, these stories of local complicity undermine national narratives of victimhood during the war.
 It is too messy to allow the blood of local Jews to seep into the selective retellings.

 1941 was a season of intimate killings — hundreds of thousands of people heard them, saw them, smelled them.
 And many helped in other ways: pointing out Jewish neighbors, driving wagonloads of them to the massacre sites, doing laundry and cooking for the killers.